ricardocr987/solana-sub/README.md

 - 🎯 **User-Friendly Messages**: Clear explanations for different types of failures

-QuickNode API is used to get a priority fee estimate:
+QuickNode API is used to get a priority fee estimate to add on our transaction:

 ```typescript
 async function getPriorityFeeEstimate(): Promise<number> {